Posts

 The Harem Politics

 “A title comes with a lot of responsibilities; those who succeed trust their capabilities.”
 Rukaiya Sultana Begum was watching over the preparations for a grand fest in Kabul.
-The garden was decorated with flowers and a carpet was laid at the entrance.
+The garden was decorated with flowers, and a carpet was laid at the entrance.
 She inspected the decorations of the tents; the dancers brought for the evening feasts and praised Nasir.
 She then moved to the kitchen area where the meal was being prepared.
-Jalaluddin Mohammad had successfully made a stronghold in Hind and he was going to march against Hemu at Din Panah.
-Jalal informed her, about his movements, in formal letters with seals since the day he left Kabul.
+Jalaluddin Mohammad had successfully made a stronghold in Hind, and he was going to march against Hemu at Din Panah.
+Jalal informed her about his movements, in formal letters with seals, since the day he left Kabul.
 But Rukaiya did not complain.
 At least, she knew about him that way.
-The celebrations, however, were to welcome their paternal aunt, Gulbadan Begum, to Kabul, along with her first cousin Salima was the daughter of her own aunt Gulrukh Begum, a daughter of Babar.
-Jalal had informed them officially to Rukaiya, who was now the Padishah Begum, ...
+The celebrations, however, were to welcome their paternal aunt, Gulbadan Begum, to Kabul, along with her first cousin, Salima, who was the daughter of her aunt, Gulrukh Begum, a daughter of Babar.
+Jalal had officially informed them of Rukaiya, who was now the Padishah Be...

 The Peace Talk